JasonToups/CrushIt/README.md

-# Crush It - Block Crusher
+# Crush It - Block Crusher Game
 A block crusher game built in JS for General Assembly Software Engineering Bootcamp in SF.

 ## Overview